CI integration

 make self-scan-write-baseline-headroom # refresh baseline at soft thresholds

-cargo run --quiet --release -p big-code-analysis-cli -- \
+cargo run --quiet --release -p big-code-analysis-cli -- check

-Both tiers consume the same bca-thresholds.toml and the same .bca-baseline.toml; the soft tier just runs the hard recipe with every threshold value multiplied by BCA_HEADROOM.
+Both tiers consume the same bca.toml thresholds and the same .bca-baseline.toml; the soft tier just runs the hard recipe with every threshold value multiplied by BCA_HEADROOM.
 Both exit 0 clean, 2 on any threshold violation, 1 on tool error — the soft tier is a real gate, not advisory, so do not wrap make self-scan-headroom in || true.
-All four targets are wired into make pre-commit, make ci, and .pre-commit-config.yaml, with self-scan-headroom: self-scan as a Make prerequisite so the hard tier always reports a true regression before the soft tier reports near-limit headroom.
+The two gate targets (self-scan, self-scan-headroom) are wired into make pre-commit, make ci, and .pre-commit-config.yaml; those chains run the hard tier before the soft tier, so a true regression always reports before near-limit headroom.
+The two write-baseline targets are side-effecting and deliberately not wired in.

 BCA_HEADROOM=0.90 make self-scan-headroom widens the band; BCA_HEADROOM=0.99 tightens it to the last 1%.
 When the soft tier fires, absorb the offender into the baseline with make self-scan-write-baseline-headroom (which records every offender at the scaled thresholds — strictly a superset of the hard-tier offenders).